A generalization of Marstrand's theorem: Introduction

 for all $\delta>0$ and all $x_1,x_2\in X$.
 In most examples $\kappa=\dim Y$.

-We called the measure $\nu$ on $Y$ $\kappa$-\emph{regular} if it is upper regular by open sets and for all $y\in Y$.
-Lebesgue measure in Euclidean spaces are regular strongly, in the sense that the limit is always bigger than a positive constant.
-In those cases we say that $\nu$ is \emph{strongly $\kappa$-regular}.
+We called the measure $\eta$ on $Y$ $\kappa$-\emph{regular} if it is Borel, upper regular by open sets and Lebesgue measure in Euclidean spaces are regular strongly, in the sense that the limit is uniformly positive.
+In those cases we say that $\eta$ is \emph{strongly $\kappa$-regular}.